kleinerman/dobie/docs/front_end_specs.rst

   ]

-Knowing the passage id, it is possible to create the new **"All Week"** access or a **""Day""** access sending the following POST method to the server:
+Knowing the passage id, it is possible to create the new **"All Week"** access or a **"Day"** access sending the following POST method to the server:

 All Week Access
 ---------------